You are here:

 Free parking at the market is courtesy of Mercy Medical Center.
 The open air parking lot is located at Guilford Avenue & Pleasant Street, adjacent to the bazaar lot, and is accessible from Guilford Avenue.
 (Note: Parking is only free in the open air lot, there is a cost to park in the garage.)
 In addition, metered parking is available on the streets surrounding the market.

-New for 2014, qualified farmers and food vendors, with support from the Maryland Farmers’ Market Association, will be able to accept Supplemental Nutrition Assistance Program (SNAP), credit and debit payments directly.
+Qualified farmers and food vendors, with support from the Maryland Farmers’ Market Association, will be able to accept Supplemental Nutrition Assistance Program (SNAP), credit and debit payments directly.
 The Welcome Center, located near the Saratoga Street entrance, will continue to assist with questions on programs, the market and services.

 There are many opportunities to sponsor the Baltimore Farmers' Market & Bazaar.